Wenceslaus Anthony: Career and other appointments in New Zealand

 Anthony was also on the Advisory Board of New Zealand India Research Institute, Victoria University of Wellington and on the board of directors for various companies in Auckland.

-He was appointed the chairman of the recently formed Multicultural New Zealand Business Advisory Board to provide support and advocacy for small and medium businesses.
+In 2014 he was appointed the chairman of the Multicultural New Zealand Business Advisory Board to provide support and advocacy for small and medium businesses.

 Faith and other community activities

 Anthony was a practising Catholic and was involved in many church and community activities.
 He was appointed to the board of the Catholic Caring Foundation by the Most Reverend Patrick Dunn (bishop) Bishop of Auckland.
 Having known and worked closely with the late Mother Teresa he was the chairman of the Mother Teresa Interfaith Committee, which organises yearly gatherings on Mother's birthday between people of different faiths and religious leaders to honour her work of reaching out to all people irrespective of religion and background.
 He was also in charge of the New Zealand branch of Divine Retreat Centre, Muringoor.
 He was the founder Director of Conquest Club in New Zealand which aims to form young men to grow in character and virtue to be future leaders in their community and was also a member of various other church and community organisations.